kleis-technology/terraform-training/tutorials/TP5/README.md

 In this scenario, you will create multiple virtual machines with different configurations.

-Let's assume that our configuration script has different behaviors in function of its assigned virtual machine name.
+Let's assume that the configuration script has different behaviors in function of its assigned virtual machine name.
 The machine names would be provided as input variables, e.g.,
 ```hcl
 variable "cattle_names" {